Be a Dig Hero

 2. Operator crews or subcontractors mark their underground utilities with spray paint or flags.
 Or they tell you that they have no lines in the area.

-3. Be sure to check your ticket before digging to ensure that all utilities have been notified.
+3. Be sure to check your ticket online before digging to ensure that all utilities have been notified.

 4. You can recognize the type of line marking by referencing the chart.